Lung and Large Intestine Meridians for Yin Yoga

 In Chinese Medicine, the Lungs and the Large Intestine are paired.

-When looking at the organs through the lens of Chinese Medicine, it’s important to remember that Chinese Medicine is concerned with relationships, interactions and functions more than physical location.
+When looking at organs through the lens of Chinese Medicine, it’s important to remember that Chinese Medicine is concerned with relationships, interactions, and functions more than with physical location.
 So whenever the organs are discussed in Chinese Medicine, what’s usually being referred to is an array of functional relationships.

-Each of the primary organs has a corresponding meridian or energetic channel.
+Each primary organ has a corresponding meridian or energetic channel.
 The meridians are where Qi is said to flow.
-This Qi nourishes the body and keeps the body in relative balance.
+This Qi nourishes the body and helps maintain its relative balance.

 The Lungs exist physically in the body in the chest above the diaphragm.
-They filter the air we breathe which oxygenates our blood, and they expel carbon dioxide through the exhale.
+They filter the air we breathe, oxygenate our blood, and expel carbon dioxide through exhalation.

-Energetically the Lungs draw in Qi from the air, circulate the Qi and send it downward where the Kidneys grasp it.
+Energetically, the Lungs draw in Qi from the air, circulate the Qi and send it downward, where the Kidneys grasp it.
 The Lung also helps to circulate defensive Qi (wei Qi).
-The Wei Qi circulates on the surface of the body protecting the body from external pathogens like common colds.
-Learn more about wei Qi and using Chinese Medicine for common colds here.
+The Wei Qi circulates on the body’s surface, protecting it from external pathogens such as the common cold.
+Learn more about Wei Qi and using Chinese Medicine for common colds here.

 The Large Intestine (the colon) stores and excretes waste.
 It’s also responsible for the absorption of water.